findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 8.md

 6. How do the Chinese schools of thought compare with philosophical or religious traditions in other ancient civilizations (for example, Mesopotamia, India, or Greece)?

-What were the main teachings of Mozi and the Mohist school?
+How would you define Daoism and its vision of the ideal way of life or government?
-* Mozi
+*
-	* Came from a lower social level